 Cultural Items: Happi, Yukata, traditional toys, etc. are available for loan to schools and organizations, at the discretion of our office.

 Loan of cultural items such as happi, Yukata, traditional toys, etc.

 Information related to education, scholarship, and study opportunities in Japan, exchange programs such as the Japan Exchange & Teaching (JET) Program, etc.

 Educational and Cultural Programs: In order to provide support for Japan study programs and Japanese language education, we distribute various educational materials, such as Japan-related posters, pamphlets, and printed materials, upon request and subject to availability.
 These materials are for use in Japanese language classrooms and by educators in this region who teach about Japan.

-We also dispatch speakers to schools and other educational venues from our office, as well as welcome visits by Japanese language/social studies classes to our office to learn more about the Consulate-General of Japan and Japanese culture.
-(Click here for more information)
+On occasion, we also dispatch speakers to schools and other educational venues from our office, as well as welcome visits by Japanese language/social studies classes to our office to learn more about the Consulate-General of Japan and Japanese culture.
+(Click here for more information) Subject to staff availabilioty.

 Please also visit the following link to the Japan-America Society of the State of Washington, which operates an educational program aimed at both elementary and high school classes: “Japan In the Schools”.